roziqinkhoeru/Simple-Web-Quincy.github.io/README.md

 # quincy
-Team Project
+Team Project.
 Is a simple website that contains services and portfolios.
 Tools used: HTML, CSS.